teaforthecat/bones-http/README.md

 connect it to the web.

 We can do this by creating a bones command handler.
-This is a function that takes two arguments.
+This is a function that takes three arguments.
 The first is a schema-defined map, the second is also a map, and contains identification information gathered from the request.

 Here is a contrived example: